snwfdhmp/liquipedia-to-ical/README.md

 ## Example URLs

-### Import any of these iCAL URL in your Calendar App to import Liquipedia data into your calendar.
+### Add any of these iCAL URL to your Calendar App to import Liquipedia matches into your own calendar.

 ### https://ics.snwfdhmp.com/matches.ics?url=https://liquipedia.net/leagueoflegends/Liquipedia:Matches